amanKantSudhanshu/amanKantSudhanshu/README.md

 JavaScript | HTML |CSS | ES6 |  Python |  Programming |  Web Development

 ## About :sunglasses:
 B.tech 4th year Electronics and Communication Engineering student.
-Currently working as a Trainee in Simform.
+Currently working as a Software Developer in Capgemini.
 Passionate about JavaScript, Web Development and open source.
-Also, have some experience in Web Development.
+Also, have some experience in Web Development.Gaining experience in Java Full Stack Development.

 ## Technologies :fire:
 - **JavaScript**.